8 injured following lightning strike at Clearwater Beach, 1 struck directly

 CLEARWATER, Fla.
-(WFLA) – A man was directly struck by lightning on Clearwater Beach this afternoon.
+(WFLA) – A man was struck by lightning at Clearwater Beach near Frenchy’s Rockaway Grill this afternoon.

-According to Clearwater Fire Department Deputy Chief Marvin Pettingill, eight people were hurt following the lightning strike.
+According to Clearwater Fire Department Deputy Chief Marvin Pettingill, a total of eight people were hurt following the lightning strike.

 Around 12:30 p.m. the Clearwater Beach lifeguards all left their towers due to bad weather.

-Officials tell us the lightning strike call came in around 12:43 p.m.
+Officials told News Channel 8 the lightning strike call came in around 12:43 p.m.
 Sunday on the beach near Frenchy’s Rockaway Grill, located at 7 Rockaway Street.

 The man in his 40’s struck by lightning suffered cardiac arrest.
 He is in critical condition.

-Four people were taken to Morton Plant Hospital, one person was taken to Tampa General Hospital with burns.
+The other seven people were affected as they stood near the volleyball court just outside of Frenchy’s.
+Four of them were taken to Morton Plant Hospital, one person was taken to Tampa General Hospital with burns.
 Three others refused treatment.

+First responders are now praising the quick action from customers and others nearby who started giving CPR to those who needed it and for dragging them into the restaurant as the rain continued to pour down on them.

+One witness told 8 On Your Side people were grabbing their things and moving off the beach when it all happened.

 As a reminder, Clearwater Fire and Rescue uses the phrase: when you hear the roar, go indoors.